 Price Discrimination Lawsuits

 Most price discrimination is legal.
-Antitrust laws prohibit only price discrimination that harms competition or creates a significant risk of harming competition.
+Antitrust laws prohibits only when it harms competition or creates a significant risk of harming competition.

 Price discrimination prohibited under the Robinson-Patman Act occurs when: